jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 A defining characteristic of most euroclassical and jazz music is the use of "cadences", standard chord movements that end a musical phrase and establish a key center.

-Cadences make use of the functions of the primary chords to establish their tension and resolution.
+Cadences use the primary chord functions to establish their tension and resolution.
 The basic cadence is called an "authentic cadence", which moves from the V chord (the dominant) to the I chord (the tonic).